 We won that day, and I know he was happy.
 But I think what mattered most to Coach Murgo was that you held nothing back…that you gave your best.
 He could live with losing if we’d done our best and lost.
 But it would grieve him deeply if we underachieved.

 My family moved away that summer and I played for other coaches over the years, but no one who moved me the way Coach Murgo did.
-I can’t say I’ve lived my life as wisely or as passionately as he, and I have some regrets.
-But I suspect the true measure of happiness lies in how well we recover from them.
+In the big picture, the football field is life itself, and I can’t say I’ve lived my life as wisely or as passionately as I would wish.
+I have regrets, but I suspect the true measure of happiness lies in how well we recover from them.

 As I write this, I am listening, by coincidence, to “Autumn” from Vivaldi’s “Four Seasons.”
 A friend of mine, an opera conductor, says the stock criticism of Vivaldi is that he wrote the same symphony 500 times.
 Even I know that Vivaldi is a cliché – classical music for the unwashed – and yet I hear in those strings the same fire I heard in hair-raising solos by Santana, Hendrix and Young.

 It’s the same passion I heard in that gymnasium 45 years ago, and have searched for ever since.
-I think I’ve got a bead on it now, and yesterday, when the turkey and dressing were on the table and the toasts were made, I privately lifted my glass to a man who gave a dumb 15-year-old some words to live by.
+I think I’ve got a bead on it now, and yesterday, when the turkey was on the table and the toasts were made, I lifted my glass to a man who gave an impressionable 15-year-old kid some words to live by.

 To respond, click on “Post a Comment.”
 To reach me directly, send email to firstname.lastname@example.org.